 If there is a movie that explains why Trump was elected president of the USA it is the documentary Saving Capitalism by Robert Reich, the former Labor Secretary of the Clinton administration.
 It's Black Friday Weekend 2017 and thousands of people are flooding the shopping centers, alone, with their friends or even as a family … Continue reading Is Capitalism worth saving?

 Sales season is starting again and all over the world the %sale% labels will, for many, become the beacon of light.
-But on the same day as Black Friday, 27th of November, the international day of protest against consumerism, Buy … Continue reading Celebrate “Buy Nothing Day” – 27/11/2015
+But on the same day as Black Friday, 27th of November, the international day of protest against consumerism, Buy Nothing Day, reminds us of keeping our money in our pockets.
+It has finally arrived, … Continue reading Celebrate “Buy Nothing Day” – 27/11/2015

-On Monday 9th of November the second and currently last episode of BBC one's Hugh's War on Waste aired, where Hugh Fearnley-Whittingstall investigates how waste, and food waste in particular, can be reduced in the U.K. and what role large … Continue reading BBC one and Hugh Fearnley-Whittingstall declare the War on Waste
+On Monday 9th of November the second and currently last episode of BBC one's Hugh's War on Waste aired, where Hugh Fearnley-Whittingstall investigates how waste, and food waste in particular, can be reduced in the U.K. and what role large supermarket chains play in this battle of trash.
+Waste is a huge problem in the … Continue reading BBC one and Hugh Fearnley-Whittingstall declare the War on Waste

 The former inhabitants of Chernobyl have returned home: A group of grandmas decided to occupy the land around Chernobyl, grow their own food and live in a like-minded community.
 The most striking thing I take away from this story is that these ladies fear hunger more than anything else.
 Before I write about the pro … Continue reading The “farm girls” from Chernobyl